February 2019 Youth Club Meeting

 Alex Zhang’s New Book

 Our Youth Club Member, Alex Zhang, has a work-in-progress book!
 Release: 2019!
-Look forward to this sci-fi fantasy story!
+We are looking forward to traveling through dimensions while reading this enrapturing sci-fi fantasy story!

 Literacy in a Bag Kickoff!